kjappelbaum/compmat_resources/docs/coding.rst

     ssh -N -L 8888:$NODEIP:$NODEPORT <username>@<machinename>

 on your local machine you can now access the jupyter server at :code:`http://localhost:8888`.
+If you have to use windows on your local machine, you can set up tunneling using MobaXTerm.
+On some schedulers you may want to enable direct writing of output files, on the most recent version of PBS Pro, this is possible with :code:`qsub -koed`.

 Note that in both approaches the kernel will of course die after the walltime is exceeded.